Clutch hitter

+Criticism

 The question of whether clutch hitting is a genuine skill possessed by certain players, or if a player is actually no more likely to produce a hit in a clutch situation than at any other point in the game, is frequently debated.

-Some baseball analysts, including Bill James, Pete Palmer and Dick Cramer, and the editors of Baseball Prospectus, have concluded that clutch hitting is a myth.
-That is, while clutch hits fitting the above definition certainly occur, "there is virtually no evidence that any player or group of players possesses an ability to outperform his established level of ability in clutch situations, however defined."
+Some baseball analysts, including Bill James, Pete Palmer and Dick Cramer, and the editors of Baseball Prospectus, have concluded that clutch hitting is not a real skill.
+According to Joe Sheehan of Baseball Prospectus, "there is virtually no evidence that any player or group of players possesses an ability to outperform his established level of ability in clutch situations, however defined."
 In his 1984 Baseball Abstract, James framed the question of clutch hitting this way: "How is it that a player who possesses the reflexes and the batting stroke and the knowledge and the experience to be a .262 hitter in other circumstances magically becomes a .300 hitter when the game is on the line?
 How does that happen?
 What is the process?
 What are the effects?
 Until we can answer those questions, I see little point in talking about clutch ability."